uchu-ai/cosmoverse/README.md

 - Test helper to send transactions with gaiad and wait for next block.

 - Find out about gRPC/JSON::RPC authentication and apply it.
+- Lock protos to exact version of cosmos-sdk release.
 ```
 https://grpc.io/docs/guides/auth/#with-server-authentication-ssltls-1
 ```